 Pomegranate has been described as a super fruit and it is not hard to see why.
 It has a record of safe use for hundreds if not thousands of years and research studies to confirm it.

-Please consult your doctor or authorised healthcare professional if you are taking prescribed medication and wonder if pomegranate products are right for you.
+In any event, it is important to be aware that pomegranate may interact with prescription medicine.
+So, please consult your doctor or authorised healthcare professional if you wonder if pomegranate products are right for you.